Trump tells Biden to ‘get the hell out of here’ at lie-filled rally

 “It’s hard to believe, but Crooked Joe Biden polls better than those people,” he said.

-Trump’s campaign helped negotiate and agreed to the terms of the debate on CNN.
+Trump’s campaign helped negotiate and agreed to the terms of the CNN debate.
 Yet Trump said that his rival “got the debate rules that he wanted, he got the date that he wanted, he got the network he wanted with the moderators he wanted.”

 The former president – who continues to repeat the lie that the 2020 election was “rigged” against him – suggested that Biden was trying to somehow rig the debate.